uswds/uswds-site/pages/getting-started/developers.md

 If you’re using another framework or package manager that doesn’t support NPM, you can find the source files in this repository and use them in your project.
 Otherwise, we recommend that you follow the [download instructions](#download).
 Please note that the core team [isn’t responsible for all frameworks’ implementations](https://github.com/18F/web-design-standards/issues/877).

-If you’re interested in maintaining a package that helps us distribute the Draft U.S. Web Design Standards, the project's build system can help you create distribution bundles to use in your project.
+If you’re interested in maintaining a package that helps us distribute the U.S. Web Design Standards, the project's build system can help you create distribution bundles to use in your project.
 Please read our [contributing guidelines](CONTRIBUTING.md#building-the-project-locally-with--gulp-) to locally build distributions for your framework or package manager.

 ### Need installation help?